Harvey-Lab-UW/Morris_etal_2025_Ecosphere/README.md

 ### plot_info.csv

-This file contains metadata associated with each sampled plot (*N* = 95).
+This file contains metadata associated with each sampled plot (*n* = 95).
 The following columns are included:

 - **plot_id**: unique plot identifier in the format *site_plot#*
 - **site**: site code indicating sampled fire